New Mexico ’Breaking Bad’ Fans Are Getting A Real Los Pollos Hermanos

 Gus Fring’s infamous fast-food chain Los Pollos Hermanos is being brought to life by a pair of superfans celebrating the show’s 10-year anniversary with a very faithful recreation.
 (Aside from the crime, presumably.)
 There have been pop-up versions of the restaurant before, but this is a different animal.

-KRQE reports that Twisters Burgers and Burritos restaurant will be made over into Los Pollos Hermanos courtesy of super fans Edward Candelaria and Marq Smith who are footing the bill.
-Twisters is being transformed to resemble what how the faux fast food chain looked during the filming of the series.
+KRQE reports that a Twisters Burgers and Burritos restaurant will be made over into Los Pollos Hermanos courtesy of super fans Edward Candelaria and Marq Smith who are footing the bill.
+The Twisters is being transformed to resemble how the faux fast-food chain looked during the filming of the series.
 From the sounds of things, everyone involved is going all out to make this a worthy recreation.

 “We’re going to look like Los Pollos Hermanos.
 We’ll have the sign.
 All the cashiers will be wearing yellow shirts, the aprons and hats,” said general manager Reuben Zaragoza.